Deep Learning for Multivariate Time Series Imputation: A Survey: Generative Methods

 Moreover, the efficacy of diffusion models is notably influenced by the construction and utilization of conditional information.
 MIDM~\cite{wang2023observed} proposes to sample noise from a distribution conditional on observed data's representations in the denoising process, In this way, it can explicitly preserve the intrinsic correlations between observed and missing data.
 PriSTI~\cite{liu2023pristi} introduces the spatiotemporal dependencies as conditional information, i.e., provides the denoising network with spatiotemporal attention weights calculated by the conditional feature for spatiotemporal imputation.
-Additionally, DA-TASWDM~\cite{xu2023density} suggests incorporating dynamic temporal relationships, i.e. the varying sampling densities, into the denoising network for medical time series imputation.
+Besides, FGTI~\cite{yang2024frequency} is a frequency-guided framework that leverages spectral analysis to effectively capture both global periodic patterns and local temporal dynamics, thereby enhancing missing data recovery.

 Contrasting with the above diffusion-based methods that treat time series as discrete time steps, SPD~\cite{bilovs2023dspd} views time series as discrete realizations of an underlying continuous function and generates data for imputation using stochastic process diffusion.
 In this way, SPD posits the continuous noise process as an inductive bias for the irregular time series, so as to better capture the true generative process, especially with the inherent stochasticity of the data.